vetcher/hugo-book/exampleSite/content/_index.md

 ## Graphviz

-You can drow graphs via graphviz or mermaid.
+You can draw graphs via graphviz or mermaid.

 {{< columns >}}
 ### Graphviz